Kristina01111000/Drws_site/README.md

 - Make the podcast list page, there’s enough now, copy to other site?
 - Check on the other podcasts in the page he sent, when they are up, make an email for them

-5/8

-- Figure out why border is not showing up on the https://growingholistically.com/four-element-yoga/  and fix it
-- change the four elements in me graph to “four elements in me” graph, do that on the site and in the pdf
-- Think of any other things that should be added to the site b/c it is replacing the patreon account

-- sent podcast email

 5/15
 For Next week:
-- change the four elements in me graph to “four elements in me” graph, do that on the site and in the pdf
 - Look into when dads podcast is coming out
 - Hes filming podcast with andrew from australia - get podcast name from him
-- Make the pictures better also

-for tabulator:
-- make the links open up in a new tab  -> where are they not opening in the last tab?
-- fix the image on the page

 5/22
 For next week:

 https://growingholistically.com/four-element-yoga/ get better thumbnail images

--> finish health history form ->>>> waiting on feedback

 5/29